 There’s no better way to say it.
 Happy Birthday, America!

-It’s no surprise that the fourth of July is the favorite holiday of America!
+It’s no surprise that the fourth of July is the favourite holiday of America!
 The independence day holiday has always been so much more than a historic day.
 It’s a dawn of a simpler day; spending time with friends and family, the carnival and the parade, the fireworks; all in the hues of white, blue and red!

 It’s also a great time to walk the streets, especially with the sunny weather, beautifully decorated homes, and all the savory FOOD!
 While you can’t miss the parade, the American flag decor, or the independence spirit, there’s a special place reserved for the spread.

 Food has always played an integral part in the celebration of the American Independence.
 The holiday is known for its all-American barbecue and grill for its smoky flavors and texture, sizzling hot dogs, juicy corn on the cob, S’mores and of course dessert!
 Age-old food traditions also see the prevalence of decoration of dishes in the nation’s colors.
 (Yes, we’re already thinking about the parfait and pie!)

 While the fireworks would light up the American skies, there shouldn’t be any reason why you can’t light up your cooking!
 This 4th of July, we’ve rounded up a few hacks to make this holiday a memorable one for you.

 - Keeping It Simple - It’s always great to plan ahead and start as per schedule, but sometimes plans don’t pan out.
 Don’t fret, consider a low-fuss menu that is quick, easy and convenient to make.
 Always try for a new recipe with a smaller group first than experimenting on an important day such as this.
 There are numerous ways to make food that’s appealing and delicious.
 Don’t be afraid to mix and match different foods.
 If all else fails, your grandma’s famous recipe should also do the trick!